wsor4035/dev.luanti.org/content/for-creators/schematic.md

 In addition to this there is the external program [MTSEdit](https://gitlab.com/bztsrc/mtsedit) where you can edit schematics in an isometric view.

 ## Schematic table
-The schematic table has 2 mandatories attributes and 1 optional
+The schematic table has 2 mandatory attributes and 1 optional attribute.

 * size: the bounding box in nodes, a 3D vector
 * data: the flat list of MapNode to write